 Credit cards are an awesome way to earn bunches of airline miles and hotel points.
 But what happens if your credit card application is declined?
 It can be frustrating, embarrassing, and lead you to question your credit score.
 Just because you have been declined, it doesn’t mean that you should give up.
 Here’s what you should you do if your credit card application is declined.

 Understand The Bank Rules

 Banks are becoming incredibly more restrictive with credit card applications.
 Sometimes a decline has nothing to do with you and your credit.
 Here’s a quick primer on the major banks’ credit card application rules.

 American Express has a “once per lifetime” rule.
 This rule limits applicants to receive the bonus only once for each credit card.
 Although the rule says lifetime, many people report being able to get the bonus again after seven years.

 Capital One limits cardholders to a maximum of two credit cards at a time.
 You must have your current credit card for at least one year before you can apply for another card.
 Applicants should space out applications by at least six months.

-Chase is infamous for their 5/24 Rule.
+Chase is known for their 5/24 Rule.
 If you’ve opened five or more credit cards from any bank in the last two years, then Chase will decline your application.
 This includes lines of credit and being added as an authorized user on someone else’s account.

 With Citibank, you have a bit more flexibility as long as you space out your applications.
 You can apply for a second credit card eight days after your first and a third 65 days after the first.